-Marisol Limón Martínez is a multidisciplinary artist whose work encompasses writing, music, and visual art.
+Marisol Limón Martínez is a multidisciplinary artist whose work encompasses writing, music composition, performance, and visual art.

 She is the author of Via Dissimulata: In Three Voices; After You, Dearest Language; First Space, Then Structures; and Honorary Men.

-Marisol has released two albums of chamber pop songs, Here Her Ghost and Autoportrait, under the name Marisol Limon.
+Marisol has released two albums, Here Her Ghost and Autoportrait, under the name Marisol Limon.

 Her visual art is in the collections of the Museum of Modern Art, Brooklyn Museum, New York Public Library Print Collection, Harvard University, and Yale University, amongst others.